Valentin-Siebenkees/StudyNotes/Books/README.md

 Here’s a list of books I’ve been reading, along with links to their respective notes:

 1. **[Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin](CleanCode/):** A guide to writing clean, maintainable, and efficient code.
-2. **[The Pragmatic Programmer Pragmatic: Your journey to mastery by Andrew Hunt and David Thomas](ThePragmaticProgrammer/):** A classic book on software development best practices.
+2. **[The Pragmatic Programmer Pragmatic: Your journey to mastery by Andrew Hunt and David Thomas](ThePragmaticProgrammer/):** A book on software- development and engineering best practices.

 ---